Is Digital Signage Effective? 19 Reasons It’s Worth It For Your Business

 The Covid-19 pandemic, and the lockdowns that accompanied it, left an enormous group of nursing home residents isolated from their loved ones.
 Particularly during the early days of the pandemic, families were not allowed to visit.

 Limited in-person visits led to an influx of personal devices as residents and their families attempted to stay in touch.

 WiFi allows residents to connect and communicate with their loved ones in a more interactive manner than a phone call can provide.
 Almost half of the seniors who are online utilize social media, and they primarily use social media to connect with friends and family.

-WiFi access provides nursing home residents with information about events and people beyond their immediate environment.
-This proves to be even more true for nursing home residents.
+WiFi access provides senior living communities with information about events and people beyond their immediate environment.
+This proves to be even more true for senior living residents.

 With the internet at their fingertips, residents can keep up with current events and other news whenever they desire to do so.
 They can engage in chats, pick up new hobbies, or learn more about a topic that interests them.

 While some residents may not care to communicate via social media, some may want to utilize other smart devices, like Google Home or Amazon Alexa.
 These personal assistant devices can provide the current time, set alarms, play games, and more, but they require an internet connection to function in this capacity.